syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/localization.md

 ## Change custom texts in the control.

-You can localize custom text available in the control by adding equivalent localized string in the Localizable.strings file.
+You can localize custom text available in the control by adding equivalent localized string in the Localizable.strings file, refer [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Localization_iOS248617941.zip).

 ![](LocalizationGlobalization_images/Localization_IOS.png)